 Treats Wounds

-Honey is a natural antiseptic and can be used for wound healing and cuts.
+Honey is a natural antiseptic and can be used for healing wounds and cuts.
 It is also known to speed up the healing process, as it helps to reduce inflammation and promote tissue regeneration.
+Doctors can recommend it for treating anything from an infected wound to skin ulcers and skin grafts.

 Improves Skin Health